chaeunbi0411/chaeunbi0411/README.md

 ---

 ## 🥐 About Me
-- 🍞 I'm passionate about exploring the intersection of technology and creativity.
+- 🍞 I have a dog.
-- 🥨 I enjoy listening to Rock & POP.
+- 🥨 I like my house.
 - 🥖 Love traveling and capturing moments.

 ---